solana-foundation/developer-content/content/guides/dapps/cash-app.md

 `provider`, so must explicitly tell Anchor to use yourWallet for signing any transaction where it's required.

-Since any other instrcution call is handled exaclty as described above, you can complete this test example independently.
+Since any other instruction call is handled exactly as described above, you can complete this test example independently.
 To review your work, you can see the completed test file here.